 How Long To Stay

-We stayed for a week.
+We stayed for a week on our 3 month backing trip around Europe.
 I do not think that is needed in order to get a good feel for Lisbon and do most of the top things and also a couple day trips as long as you are ok to go go go!
 If that is the case 4 days/5 nights would be a good amount of time to see Lisbon.
 If you want it to be more relaxed and slow paced go for a week.

 If you are coming from another country to visit you will need Euros.
 Almost everywhere took a credit card for payment – but it is always a good idea to have some Euros on hand.
 We used our debit card at an ATM to get Euros out.
 A few things to be aware of: